pedrominicz/pedrominicz.github.io/logic.hs.md

 # Embedding a logic programming language in Haskell

 One of the ideas behind this "blog" is to share the resources I find while studying.
 As such, this post exists not for its originality, but for me to have a chance to write about one of my favorite pieces of code.
-We will be implementing μKanren, a minimal logic embedded programming language, in Haskell. μKanren was first presented by Jason Hemann and Daniel P. Friedman in their paper "μKanren A Minimal Functional Core for Relational Programming."
-The original Scheme implementation can be found on [the paper][1].
+We will be implementing μKanren, a minimal logic embedded programming language, in Haskell. μKanren was first presented as a Scheme domain specific language by Jason Hemann and Daniel P. Friedman in their paper [μKanren A Minimal Functional Core for Relational Programming][1].

 Before proceeding any further, I want to recommend [Seal Talt's μKanren implementation walkthrough][2].
 We will be implementing almost the exact same thing, so feel free to follow his writeup instead.

-Will begin defining our terms.
-For now terms either be logic variables or atomic constants.
+Without further ado, we begin defining terms.

     data Term
       = Var Int